late-warrior/nodejs-ts-test-setup/README.md

 a way to make it work.
 See [issue]()
 * Coverage can also be generated via c8 which used nodejs' native coverage support - this is far simpler to configure - see `.c8rc.json`
-## Alternative coverage approach
+### Alternative coverage approach

 * Add something like - `"instrument": "nyc instrument src in-src",` to your package.json to instrument
 * Modify your imports under the `test` directory to import from `in-src` wherever you import from `src`
 * Remove on-the-fly instrumentation (can run tests directly, instead of through nyc - i.e `yarn test-only`)

-# Other approaches tried

-* Use `ts-node` to do on the fly transpilation
-* This did not work for the NodeJS + ESM combination
-* An invocation like this also failed with an error - 'INVALID_MODULE_SPECIFIER' - `node --experimental-loader ts-node/esm.mjs --require ts-node/register --experimental-specifier-resolution=node node_modules/.bin/mocha  --extension ts`

-# Features
+## Features and Limitations

-* Run tests
+* Write source and tests in typescript
-* Coverage (number not generated correctly)
+* Generate accurate coverage information with c8
 * Watch tests (not working) - ESM watching is not supported in mochajs yet
+* Coverage information generated with nyc not very accurate

-### Errors encountered
+## Errors encountered

 A sampling of errors encountered - goes to show the many pieces of the puzzle here -

-* *TypeError [ERR_INVALID_MODULE_SPECIFIER]*: Invalid module "file:///add_test.ts"
+* **TypeError [ERR_INVALID_MODULE_SPECIFIER]**: Invalid module "file:///add_test.ts"
 This happens if you don't teach mocha about how to load ESM modules - can be fixed  by the `"loader": "ts-node/esm"` in .mocharc.cjs
-* *ReferenceError: exports is not defined in ES module scope* - this happens when typescript transpiles your code to commonjs format and includes an exports object - since this code is subsequently imported by a test through an ESM loader, it breaks
+* **ReferenceError: exports is not defined in ES module scope** - this happens when typescript transpiles your code to commonjs format and includes an exports object - since this code is subsequently imported by a test through an ESM loader, it breaks
-* *module is not defined in ES module scope* - fix is to rename nyc.config.js to nyc.config.cjs
+* **Module is not defined in ES module scope** - fix is to rename nyc.config.js to nyc.config.cjs
-* We need to hook in the `@istanbuljs/esm-loader-hook` for nyc to generate the right coverage stats, but that fails with [ERR_UNKNOWN_FILE_EXTENSION].
+* We need to hook in the `@istanbuljs/esm-loader-hook` for nyc to generate the right coverage stats, but that fails with **[ERR_UNKNOWN_FILE_EXTENSION]**.
 It looks like setting this option for nyc disables the `"experimental-specifier-resolution": "node"` that we set for mocha (in `.mocharc.cjs`).
 Run `test:nyc:fix` to reproduce this